-86. The Central People's Government submits reports in respect of the HKSAR under various human rights treaties applicable to the HKSAR.
+87. The Central People's Government submits reports in respect of the HKSAR under various human rights treaties applicable to the HKSAR.
 Under the established practice, the HKSAR Government would consult the public in the drafting of each report.
 The HKSAR Government would set out in an outline the broad subject headings and individual topics that it envisages to cover in the report.
 The outline would be widely distributed to stakeholders, including the LegCo and members of relevant forums, and to the general public through various means such as the HKSAR Government's website.
 Discussions with members of the relevant forums and NGOs would be arranged.
 The public are also invited to suggest additional topics that ought to be included in the report.
 The outline would also be discussed at the LegCo, and usually representatives of interested NGOs would be invited by the LegCo to present their views.

-87. Comments and suggestions raised by commentators would be considered.
+88. Comments and suggestions raised by commentators would be considered.
 Respective responses of the HKSAR Government would be incorporated in the relevant sections of the reports as appropriate.

-88. The HKSAR section of the report will be made available, in both English and Chinese, to stakeholders, including the LegCo and interested NGOs, and will be distributed to the public at the Public Enquiry Service Centres of the Home Affairs Department, public libraries and the HKSAR Government website, after the report has been submitted to and made public by the United Nations.
+89. The HKSAR section of the report will be made available, in both English and Chinese, to stakeholders, including the LegCo and interested NGOs, and will be made available to the public at the Home Affairs Enquiry Centres of District Offices, public libraries and the HKSAR Government website, after the report has been submitted to and made public by the United Nations.

-Follow-up to concluding observations of human rights treaty bodies
+Follow-up to Concluding Observations of human rights treaty bodies

-89. In accordance with the established practice, following the issue of the Concluding Observations by the human rights treaty bodies, we would widely disseminate the Concluding Observations among all levels of society, including the LegCo, the relevant Government bureaux and departments, and other interested parties.
+90. In accordance with the established practice, following the issue of the Concluding Observations by the human rights treaty bodies, we would widely disseminate the Concluding Observations among all levels of society, including the LegCo, the relevant Government bureaux and departments, and other interested parties.
 At the same time, we would also issue a press release to the media on the Concluding Observations and the preliminary response of the HKSAR Government.
 The Concluding Observations would also be made available to the public through the HKSAR Government website.
 We would discuss the Concluding Observations and the HKSAR Government's initial response with the LegCo and relevant forums.

-3. Information on non-discrimination and equality
+Information on non-discrimination and equality

-90. The general legal framework to guarantee non-discrimination and equality before the law, as well as the relevant institutional framework, have been described above in respect of the framework on the protection of human rights.
+91. The general legal framework to guarantee non-discrimination and equality before the law, as well as the relevant institutional framework, have been described above in respect of the legal framework for the protection of human rights.

-(a) Equal Opportunities Commission
+Equal Opportunities Commission

-91. As outlined above, the EOC is responsible for the implementation of four antidiscrimination ordinances in the HKSAR and promotion of equal opportunities in the respective areas.
+92. As mentioned above, the EOC is responsible for the implementation of four antidiscrimination ordinances in the HKSAR and promotion of equal opportunities in the respective areas.
 These ordinances are outlined below.

-(i) Anti-discrimination ordinances
+Anti-discrimination ordinances

-92. The Sex Discrimination Ordinance and the Disability Discrimination Ordinance came into full operation in December 1996.
+93. The SDO and the Disability Discrimination Ordinance (Cap.
+487) (DDO) came into full operation in 1996.
 Under the SDO, it is unlawful to sexually harass a person or to discriminate against a person on the ground of sex, marital status or pregnancy in the specified areas of activities.
 The law applies to both males and females.
-Under the Disability Discrimination Ordinance, it is unlawful to vilify a person with a disability in public, harass a person with a disability, or discriminate against a person on the ground of disability in the specified areas of activities.
+Under the DDO, it is unlawful to vilify a person with a disability in public, or discriminate against or harass a person on the ground of disability in the specified areas of activities.

-93. The Family Status Discrimination Ordinance came into force in November 1997.
+94. The Family Status Discrimination Ordinance (Cap.
+527) came into force in 1997.
 Under this Ordinance, it is unlawful to discriminate against a person on the ground of family status.
 Family status means the status of having a responsibility for the care of an immediate family member.
 Immediate family member, in relation to a person, means someone who is related to the person concerned by blood, marriage, adoption or affinity.